February/March 2020

 August/September 2018

-the stuff without not here
+Monika Zarzeczna and Jonathan Harris: the stuff without not here

-a two person show exhibiting faunae, 3 site specific sound works by Jonathan Harris, and of there, a site specific sculpture installation by Monika Zarzeczna.
+A two person show exhibiting faunae, 3 site specific sound works by Jonathan Harris, and of there, a site specific sculpture installation by Monika Zarzeczna.
 The show is a dialogue about the unnaturalness of the natural world and the border between nature and construct, and aims to expose hidden and conceal observable layers in physical and acoustical space, reorienting audiences’ connection to the present.

 May/June 2018